yguel/scara_tutorial_ros2/README.md

 # Scara tutorial ROS2
-The [ros2_control](https://control.ros.org) is a realtime control framework designed for general robotics applications.
-It is an abstraction layer for simple integration of hardware and controllers.
-The ros2_control framework comes with standard interfaces to enhance code modularity and robot agnostic design.
-Application specific details, such as the controller to be used or the robot description, are easily specified via configuration files.
-Finally, the ros2_control framework can easily be deployed via ROS2 launch a file.
+The [ros2_control](https://control.ros.org) framework is a realtime control framework designed for general robotics applications that gains more and more attention both for research and industrial purposes.
+An overview of the ros2_control framework can be found [here](resources/r2c_overview.md).

 This tutorial is made to understand the basic concepts of controlling a robot using ros2_control.
 In particular, it describes how to :
 - [Write a URDF description of a simple SCARA manipulator](resources/urdf_tutorial.md)